dhouglasbn/jsExperts5/README.md

 ## Getting started

 1. Clone this repo using `git clone https://github.com/dhouglasbn/NLW-together.git`

+## Getting started with server

-2. Move yourself to the appropriate directory choosing corresponding class: `cd aula"class"`<br />
+1. Move yourself to the appropriate directory choosing corresponding class(01, 02 or 03): `cd aula<class>/gdrive-webapi`<br />
-3. Run `npm ci --silent` to install dependencies<br />
+2. Run `npm ci --silent` to install dependencies<br />

-8. run `npm start` in the terminal.
+3. run `npm start` in the terminal.
+4. run `npm run test:cov` in the terminal to run all tests with coverage

 ## License